stefanache/p2p_webrtc_handshake/README.md

-   So the roles("you" and"your-friendly") can running in any combination of locally(on your PC) and/or remotely(github or other CDN or other hosting)
+   So the roles("you" and "your-friendly") can running in any combination of locally(on your PC) and/or remotely(github or other CDN or other hosting)

    Finally, if want to have and file-transfer facility and/or the recording of audio-conversation in your show-case then you can consult <a href="https://github.com/svarunan/serverless-webrtc/tree/master">that</a> original-repository(thanks a lot for this code)